akhil-arun/Url-Shortener/README.md

 as where the script is running on the local machine.
 The following url is where the project was running on in my machine.
-We will be testing the code by pasting the url, the specified endpoint, and proper parameters on a web browser such as Google Chrome to see if the script works as expected.
+We will be testing the code by pasting the url, the specified endpoint, and proper parameters on a web browser such as Google Chrome to see if the API works as expected.

 ```console
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)